cabforum/netsec/docs/NSR.md

 ### 3.2.2
 Alert personnel in relevant Trusted Roles, using notices provided to multiple destinations, of:
    1. possible Critical Security Events; and
-   2. unauthorized changes to CA Systems (as identified by 3.1.1);
+   2. unauthorized changes to CA Infrastructure (as identified by 3.1.1);

 ### 3.2.3
 Require Trusted Role personnel to respond to alerts within twenty-four (24) hours.